This $18 deal can help you improve your abs and health in 2019

 The top fitness deals of the year all quickly become available the first few weeks of January when that focus on health and lifestyle is front and center.

-If you have muscle pain and need to strengthen your core, today there's an $18 deal that will do the trick.
+If you have muscle pain and need to strengthen your core, today there's a $20 deal that will do the trick.
 More importantly, if you are looking for a weight loss solution, you can now enjoy the benefits of a gym from anywhere.

 Thanks to a deal on the no. 1 recommended gym in a bag, individuals of all skill levels can now easily do hundreds of fat burning exercises at home or on the go.
 If you're intimidated by gyms, this is for you.
 If you love the gym, this deal is also for you.